gitlabc/ladclient/README.md

 a React.js client for LadApi

-## how wo use laravel to route ReactJs
+## how to use laravel to route ReactJs
 ### add ln
 ```bash
 cd public